Useful Notes: Heresies And Heretics

 - An early, biblical example: "But some men came down from Judea and were teaching the brethren, ‘Unless you are circumcised according to the custom of Moses, you cannot be saved.’" -Acts 15:1

-- Gnostic interpretation of Jesus' teachings were declared heretical (in fact, the very word "heresy" was popularized in the Christian world by Christian theologian Irenaeus and his anti-Gnostic tracts), and Gnosticism in general also counts for:
+- Gnostic interpretations of Jesus' teachings were declared heretical (in fact, the very word "heresy" was popularized in the Christian world by Catholic theologian Irenaeus with his anti-Gnostic tracts), and Gnosticism in general also counts for:

 - Its antipathy for the material universe, which contradicts God's satisfaction with his work as explicit in the first Creation story of Genesis.

-- Instead of human beings being ontologically good creatures in and of themselves, they are spiritual creatures trapped in material form by the Demiurge.*
+- Instead of human beings being ontologically good creatures in and of themselves, they are spiritual creatures trapped in material form by the Demiurge.note

 - Said antipathy for matter likewise denies the Incarnation, which denies Jesus the status of being both True God and True Man.